aurelienlair/webdriverio-saucedemo-testing/README.md

 6. Run `allure generate allure-results --clean && allure open` to generate a report; `allure generate --clean && allure open` also works as `allure-results` is a default
 7. To clean up results from a prior run `rm -rf allure-results` and `rm -rf docs/reports/html-reports`
 8. The default username/password is in [`data/logindata.js`](./data/logindata.js).
 Change the username in this file to run the automation with a different user account.
 The different account names are listed on the login  page of the Sauce Demo application.

-> I'm looking for a Front End QE Automation role, so please reach out to me at ***pallavi.ramam@gmail.com*** if this is interesting to you!

-You can also find me on Twitter at [@pallaviramam](https://twitter.com/pallaviramam)